dsikar/openai-wrapper/README.md

 * 37 An actual copy of the abstract and part of the introduction
 * 41 The actual response

-These dictionary items can be accessed with the expressions:
+The dictionary items listed above can be accessed with the expressions:
 ```
 1.  model_dict['data'][1]['content'][0]['text']['annotations'][0]['file_citation']['quote']
 2.  model_dict['data'][1]['content'][0]['text']['annotations'][1]['file_citation']['quote']